Saurabh7/ec2setup/README.md

 Scripts for setting up new aws ubuntu EC2 for running kaggle python notebooks

 - Run `sudo bash ./docker.sh`
+  - Installs docker
-Installs docker and creates jupyter notebook kaggle-python docker image and starts jupyter notebook
+  - Uses kaggle-python docker image to install packages and starts a jupyter notebook on port 8888